5 Things to Know About Air Duct Cleaning

 Here are 5 things you should know about cleaning and maintaining air ducts.

 - Air ducts are components of a heating, ventilation and air conditioning (HVAC) system in a building.
 If you have central air or central heating in your home, the conditioned air is being routed to various rooms courtesy of a number of air ducts.
 You can find these ducts connected to air vents in your ceilings, floors and walls.

 - You should clean air ducts at the beginning of the allergy season (March/April/May) on when you have your HVAC system serviced.
 Removing any build-up, dirt and debris can also help to improve the flow of air in your home, allowing your system perform more efficiently.
 This will prevent from turning the heat up in the winter and blasting the air conditioner in the summer.

 - Household and outdoor allergens are not always captured by our air filters.
 HEPA air filters will keep allergens from being redistributed around your home.
 However, if these filters are not replaced regularly, they will not do their job effectively, which may impact your health.

-- RestorationMasterFinder.com is a great resource for reputable air duct cleaners!
+- RestorationMasterFinder.com is a great resource for reputable air duct cleaning companies!
 Simply visit the website, select your state from the menu and click on the featured service provider closest to your home.

 RestorationMasterFinder.com features ServiceMaster experts for everything from air duct cleaning to water damage cleanup and fire restoration services across the nation.
 These highly trained technicians are ready to handle emergencies around-the-clock, or schedule appointment at your convenience.